collinskoech11/AlgoExpert/ReadMe.md

  Write a function that returns an array of the sizes of all the rivers represented in the input matrix.
 TH esizes dont need to be in any particular order

+ ## Shift Linked LIst
+  Write a function that takes the head of a Singly LInked LIst and  an integer `k`, shifts the list in place (i.e doesnt create a brand new list ) by k positions , and returns its new head.

+  Shifting a LInked LIst means movin its nodes forward and backward and wrapping them around the list where appropriate.
+  For example, shifting a linked list forward by one position would make its tail become the new  head of the linked list

+  Whether nodes are moved forward or backward is determined by whether `k` is positive or negative .

+  Each `Linked LIst` node has an integer `value` as well as `next` node pointing to the next node in the list or to `none`/`null` if its the tai of the list.

+  you can assume that the input LInked List will always have at least one node; in other words the head will never be `none`/`null`

+  ### Sample Input

+  `head = 0 -> 1 -> 2 -> 3 -> 4 -> 5 //the head node with value 0
+  k = 2`

+  ### Sample Output

+  `4 -> 5 -> 0 -> 1 -> 2 -> 3 // the head node with value 4`